-Materials & Applications (M&A) is a Los Angeles-based non-profit cultural organization dedicated to exploring the role of architecture in the public sphere through critical exhibitions and programs.
-Since 2003, M&A has produced more than 20 temporary site-specific installations and over 100 programs exploring new ideas in art, architecture, and design.
+Materials & Applications (M&A) is a Los Angeles-based non-profit cultural organization dedicated to expanding the role of architecture in the public sphere through critical exhibitions and programs.
+Since 2003, M&A has produced more than 20 temporary site-specific installations and over 100 programs presenting new ideas in art, architecture, and design.
 Our exhibitions and programs are always free and open to the public.

 Materials & Applications (M&A) is a Los Angeles-based non-profit cultural organization dedicated to exploring the role of architecture in the public sphere through critical exhibitions and programs.
 M&A commissions new works that give space to exceptional experiments across multiple disciplines, while challenging the relationship between art, architecture, and public encounters.
 Through an annual calendar of programs, including installations, performances, workshops, and conversations, we explore how art and architecture can transform underutilized spaces into unexpected encounters.

 Since 2017, Materials & Applications has left our Silver Lake site and expanding our programming and exhibitions into other spaces in Los Angeles.
 M&A's mission is to bring new ideas and creative experimentation into public space and public dialogue, and we continue to do so in with the launch of two new spaces: our new office headquarters in Chinatown and the M&A satellite space, a tiny storefront on Sunset Blvd that will allow us to host intimate events and displays (opening in March 2019).